 It can get pretty quiet here.
-I tend to post on Bostonography or Axis Maps a bit more often.
+See Bostonography or Axis Maps for some other posts.

 Thou shalt not take xkcd 1138 in vain.